Rolands-Laucis/Socio/Documentation.md

   }, //default SocioServer.SetPropVal
   client_writable:true, //clients can change this value.
 Default true send_as_diff:false, //send only the differences in the prop values.
 Overrules the diff global flag.
-Default false. emit_to_sender:false //emit an update to the original client, that set a prop val and caused the update to happen, if the client is subbed to this prop.
+Default false. emit_to_sender:false, //emit an update to the original client, that set a prop val and caused the update to happen, if the client is subbed to this prop.
+Default false. observationaly_temporary:false //auto unregister this prop (clean up) when it has no more subscribers left.
+Useful for props as "rooms".
 Default false.
 })
 ```